hasan-ozdemir/codexa/docs/tui2_viewport_execplan.md

     current working copy.

 - New work:
-  - Start a fresh change when beginning a new chunk of work:
+  - Start a fresh change when beginning a new chunk of work, before touching any non-log files:
     - `jj new 'trunk()'` (or from the current head on `main` as appropriate).
   - Immediately set a descriptive change message:
     - `jj desc -m "feat(tui2): <short summary>"`.
-  - Keep `jj status` clean and meaningful throughout.
+  - Keep `jj status` clean and meaningful throughout, and refine the description after the implementation and verification steps so it matches the final behavior.

 - Diff inspection:
   - For each viewport commit being ported, inspect the full original diff: